 - No feelings of pleasure or motivation

-If you or a loved one have been dealing with a methadone addiction and are ready to get help today, reach out to a treatment center so you can start the next chapter of your life.
-You deserve to live the life you’ve always wanted, free from the bondage of a drug addiction.
+If you or a loved one have been dealing with a methadone addiction and are ready to get help today, reach out to our treatment center so you can start the next chapter of your life.
+You deserve to live the life you’ve always wanted, free from the bondage of drug addiction.